 Apart from computer assisted telefone interviews (CATIs), data collection via computer assisted web interviews (CAWIs) has been conducted. pTargetCAWI also covers similar constructs collected in the CATI.
-There are items related to the amount of rent (t30300b), satisfaction with life (t514001), having a roommate (t289902), and there are also variables to help you to identify if a target is currently studying (tg51000, tg51001, tg51004).
+There are items related to the amount of rent (\pm 30300b), satisfaction with life (\pm 514001), having a roommate (\pm 289902), and there are also variables to help you to identify if a target is currently studying (\pm 51000, \pm 51001, \pm 51004).
 In contrast to CATIs, CAWIs are self-administered.
 Furthermore, biographical data such as episodes of employment or episode of vocational training were not collected.

-Note for variables tg5911 (screen size): please find more information about those variables via codebook, infoquery, or NEPSplorer (see section 1.2 and section 1.8).
+Since wave 11, data on the device used during the online survey (tg5910), the screen size (tg5911), and also the survey setting (tg5920) are collected and published in the SUF.
+These data enable new possibilities of method research.
+Please find more information about those variables via codebook, infoquery, or NEPSplorer (see section 1.2 and section 1.8).